 W7SX is ex-WN9RAT, WA9RAT, WA9RAT/HR2, and SV1/W7SX.
-Licensed since 1966, DXCC Honor Roll, 2x5BDXCC (>200 on each band) + 160 meter DXCC, 5BWAZ (200) ARRL Life Member, ARRL Technical Advisor. e-mail: firstname.lastname@example.org
+Licensed since 1966, DXCC Honor Roll accomplished with only tree-supported wire antennas, CW DXCC Honor Roll, 2x5BDXCC (>200 on each band) + 160, 30, 17 and 12 meter DXCC, 5BWAZ (200) ARRL Life Member, ARRL Technical Advisor. e-mail: firstname.lastname@example.org

-LANE COUNTY, OREGON GRID SQUARE CN84
+LANE COUNTY, OREGON GRID SQUARE CN84hc

 This photo shows the complete operating position including two 6 foot racks containing two GS35b Russian triode 1.5kw homebrew amplifiers, one for 160-10 meters, the other a monoband 6 meter amp, wire antenna and tuner selectors, selector switches, and 8 high power tuners for instant QSY.
 The entire station is homebrew except for the K-3, four Johnson Matchboxes, and a rebuilt TH6DXX.
-Eight tuners are homebrew, along with the wire antenna farm, homebrew self supporting steel tilt-over tower that I welded together, a control and selsyn motor direction indicator for the prop pitch motor rotator, the 4-square RX antenna for 160/80 together with the 8-direction control box using passive phase shifters.
-Three foot-operated switches control the tower rotor and a foot-to-transmit switch that can control any combination of rigs and amplifiers. .The racks also contain a serious stereo system when the bands go dead.
+Photo 2012, under renovation currently.

 This photo shows the nearly-completed rebuild of the 160-10 meter GS35b amplifier (October 2015).